← All post

 I’m not arguing that enterprises should abandon their TMS investments.
 Those systems provide genuine value and represent significant investment in configuration, training, and process development.

 What I am arguing is that the TMS should be seen as one component in a larger architecture, not the architecture itself.
-The spreadsheets and workarounds that enterprises build around their TMS aren’t failures of discipline – they’re signals that real needs aren’t being met.
+The spreadsheets, middleware and workarounds that enterprises build around their TMS aren’t failures of discipline – they’re signals that real needs aren’t being met.
 Those needs deserve proper solutions, not guilt about not using the TMS ‘correctly.’
+The expectation that the TMS should not only manage your translations but also do your laundry is not justified.
+Separating the different business concerns and building in a modular fashion does not only make you more resilient, it also decreases your licensing costs.
+And when being afraid of working with multiple systems, always think about microservice-based software architecture: a plethora of tiny black boxes generating scalable, loadable, modern solutions.

 In the next article, I’ll examine how multilingual vendors approach this same challenge from a different angle – and why their solutions often create downstream problems for the rest of the supply chain.